 Just register your credit card(s) and the miles will automatically accumulate.

-You can sign up for the Alaska Airlines dining program here.
+See our detailed review of the Alaska Airlines dining program.
 Note that you can only be a part of 1 dining program at a time, but can switch whenever you want by simply signing up for another program.

-The Bank of America Alaska Airlines Visa Signature Credit Card is great for those who travel Alaska Airlines on a regular basis.
+The Alaska Signature card is great for those who travel Alaska Airlines on a regular basis.

-The annual fee is slightly higher with the Chase Sapphire Preferred card ($99 vs. $75).
-You also don’t earn a companion fare with the card like you do with the Alaska Airlines Visa Signature card.
+The annual fee is equal with the Chase Sapphire Preferred card ($95 vs. $95).
+You also don’t earn a companion fare with the card as you do with the Alaska Signature card.